NajiElKotob/Awesome-Alteryx/README.md

 Server provides a scalable server-based analytics solution that lets you create, publish, and share analytic applications, schedule and automate workflow jobs, create, manage, and share data connections, and control data access.

 ### Connect
+Connect gives knowledge workers the power to discover and understand relevant data assets.
+It is a social data exploration platform with a single point of entry into the world of data.
+This gives knowledge workers the power to discover and understand data assets relevant to their business.

 ### Promote
 Promote gives data scientists the tools they need to develop, deploy, and manage their models quickly and reliably, without any need for custom deployment code.